 Pursuant to the Agreement, the Company issued warrants to purchase 1,000,000 shares of Common Stock of the Company at an exercise price of \$2.95 per share (the "Warrants").
 The Warrants issued to Trilogy are exercisable upon issuance and expire on January 10, 2008.
 The offer and sale of these securities was made in reliance on Section 4(2) of the Securities Act of 1933, as amended.
-The Warrants contain a representation from Trilogy that it understands that an investment in the Warrants involves a high degree of risk, and Trilogy has the financial ability to bear the economic risk of this investment in the Warrants, including a complete loss of such investment.

 On July 2, 2004, the Company completed a private placement of 2,645,210 shares of its common stock for aggregate proceeds of \$2,512,950, or \$0.95 per share.
 The sale was made to 17 accredited investors directly by the Company without any general solicitation or broker and thus no finder's fees were paid.
-In connection with the offer and sale of these securities, the Company filed a Form D with the SEC and relied on the exemption from registration provided by Section 4(2) of the Securities Act and Rule 506 promulgated thereunder.
-Each investor executed a subscription agreement confirming that such individual or entity had sufficient knowledge and experience to be able to evaluate the merits and risks of the offering.
+In connection with the offer and sale of these securities, the Company relied on the exemption from registration provided by Section 4(2) of the Securities Act and Rule 506 promulgated thereunder.